paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

 ## About

-This action will perform kubernetes cluster deployment in AWS account using Terraform using secrets in Hashicorp Vault.
-Supports cloning of the terraform modules in the remote repositories
+This action will perform kubernetes cluster deployment in AWS using Terraform using secrets in Hashicorp Vault.
+Supports cloning of the terraform modules in the remote repositories.

 ## Limitation
 This action works only on a Pull Request.

 ## Inputs

-Below are the input variables for the action.
+Below are the inputs for the action.

-* 'tf-working-dir`
+* `tf-working-dir`

   Path to the terraform root module to apply